Creating Your First REST Query

-You probably know how to create a Query at this point, so quickly head over to the Queries tab and hit the “Create” button.
+You probably know how to create a Query at this point, so quickly head over to the Queries tab and click the Create button:

-After you select “REST Countries” as the Datasource for your Query, you’ll see that there’s a difference to SQL Queries now.
+Once you’ve selected “REST Countries” as the Datasource for your Query, you’ll see that it’s different from creating SQL Queries.
 Instead of an editor for an SQL Statement, you will now see the base URL of your REST Datasource, and a field for a path that will be appended to it.
-Just like with SQL, you can use parameters here.
+Just like with SQL, you can use parameters here:

 |